reactjs/react.dev/content/docs/integrating-with-other-libraries.md

 [**Try it on CodePen**](https://codepen.io/gaearon/pen/bWgbeE?editors=0010)

 Finally, there is one more thing left to do.
 In React, props can change over time.
-For example, the `<Chosen>` component can get different children if parent component's state changes.
-This means that at integration points it is important that we manually update the DOM in response to prop updates, since we no longer let React manage the DOM for us.
+For example, the `<Chosen>` component can get different children if the parent component's state changes.
+This means that at integration points it is important that we manually update the DOM in response to prop updates since we no longer let React manage the DOM for us.

 Chosen's documentation suggests that we can use jQuery `trigger()` API to notify it about changes to the original DOM element.
 We will let React take care of updating `this.props.children` inside `<select>`, but we will also add a `componentDidUpdate()` lifecycle method that notifies Chosen about changes in the children list: